Pompeii (song): Cover versions

 Belgian singer Heleen Uytterhoeven recorded a cover version in Latin, the language spoken in Pompeii, the namesake of the song.
 Bustle magazine noted that the YouTube video contained commenters arguing in Latin over the accuracy of her translation.

+In 2023, to celebrate the 10th anniversary of the song, Bastille collaborated with German composer Hans Zimmer to produce Pompeii MMXXIII, an orchestral re-arrangement of the original song.